Development of a Marginal Abatement Cost Curve based on a Natural Gas Conservation Achievable Potential Study

 Ontario Energy Board

 Valerie is a professional engineer with 12 years of experience in the energy sector in Canada, Europe and Asia with a strong focus on managing conservation potential studies and evaluating energy efficiency projects and programs.
 As part of the Climate Change department at the Ontario Energy Board, she plans and undertakes major energy efficiency and climate change projects, such as the OEB’s 2017 Marginal Abatement Cost Curve, that are used as evidence in regulatory proceedings and to develop climate change policy.
 Prior to the OEB, Valerie worked at a gas utility supporting the Evaluation, Measurement & Verification (EM&V) of its energy efficiency programs.
 Before that, as a consultant, Valerie led teams to win and then conduct energy efficiency potential and EM&V studies for major industrial customers and government clients in Canada, Europe, China, and Singapore.
-She is a Certified Measurement & Verification Professional (CMVP).
+She is a Certified Measurement & Verification Professional (CMVP) and a Certified Energy Manager (CEM).